mcu-tools/mcuboot/docs/readme-espressif.md

 ### [Host generated key](#host-generated-key)

 First ensure that the application image is able to perform encrypted read and write operations to the SPI Flash.
+Also ensure that the **UART ROM Download Mode is not disabled** - or that the **Secure Download Mode is enabled**.
 Before flashing, generate the encryption key using `espsecure.py` tool:
 ```
 espsecure.py generate_flash_encryption_key <FLASH_ENCRYPTION_KEY.bin>
 ```

-Burn the key into the device's eFuse, this action can be done **only once**:
+Burn the key into the device's eFuse (keep a copy on the host), this action can be done **only once**:

 ---
 :warning: ***ATTENTION***

-*eFuse emulation in Flash configuration options do not have any effect, so if the key burning command is used, it will actually burn the physical eFuse.*
+*eFuse emulation in Flash configuration options do not have any effect, so if the key burning command below is used, it will actually burn the physical eFuse.*

 ---